durandj/mymcadmin/docs/api.md

 # JSON RPC API

 The management process exposes a JSON RPC interface that you can use to communicate with it.
-All of the method names are in camel case.
-Parameters are given in snake case
+All of the method names and named parameters are in snake case

 ## Methods

-### listServers
+### list_servers

 Lists the available servers